waveform80/pibootctl/docs/install.rst

 Installation
 ============

-If your distribution provides pictl then you should either find the utility is installed by default, or it should be installable via your package manager.
+If your distribution provides pibootctl then you should either find the utility is installed by default, or it should be installable via your package manager.
 For example:

 .. code-block:: console

-    $ sudo apt install pictl
+    $ sudo apt install pibootctl

 It is strongly recommended to use a provided package rather than installing from PyPI as this will include configuration specific to your distribution.
 The